Tail (horse): Grooming and styles

 Basic tail grooming enhances the appearance of the horse and promotes the health of the hair and skin.
 Horses that are placed into work or competition often have their tails cut, braided or styled in a number of ways.
 For pleasure riding, the tail is usually brushed or combed to remove tangles and foreign material.
 Horses used in exhibition or competition may have far more extensive grooming.
 Certain types of show grooming can inhibit the ability of the horse to use its tail for defense against insects.

 The tail may be encouraged to grow as long as possible, and sometimes even has additional hair artificially attached.
 Other times, it may be clipped, thinned, or even cut very short (banged).
 A few breeds are shown with docked tails.

 "Natural" grooming

 A "natural" tail, is not clipped or braided, and is commonly seen in many competitive disciplines, including most western performance disciplines and some English riding events, particularly at lower levels.
 The tail may be encouraged to grow as long as naturally possible and may have the skirt kept braided when not in competition to encourage longer growth.
 In some breeds, a natural tail, neither thinned nor artificially enhanced, is a show requirement.

 Thinning

-Tails can be thinned and shaped by pulling hairs at the sides of the dock, or by pulling the longest hairs in the skirt of the tail, to make the tail shorter and less full, though retaining a natural shape.
-This grooming style is currently out of fashion, though was once popular for the hunter and western breeds.
+Tails can be thinned and shaped by pulling hairs out.
+A pulled tail is where the hairs are pulled along the side of the dock to present a tidy or trimmed look.
+It thins the top portion of the tail while leaving a full skirt.
+Another form of thinning is to pull the longest hairs in the skirt of the tail, to make the tail shorter and less full, though retaining a natural shape—a technique that was once in fashion.